Surya Parvai

-Suriya Paarvai is a 1999 Indian Tamil-language action crime film directed by Jagan in his directorial debut.
+Surya Parvai is a 1999 Indian Tamil-language action crime film directed by Jagan in his directorial debut.
 The film stars Arjun and newcomer Pooja.
 It was released on 14 January 1999.
 The film is an unauthorised remake of the 1994 French film Léon: The Professional.

 Plot

 Vijay is a hitman who works for Sundaramoorthy.
-He kills anybody for a price, other than women and children, and he lives alone in an apartment.
+He kills anybody for a price, other than women and children, and lives alone in an apartment.
 Pooja, a young girl, studies in a boarding school and comes to her father's house for the holiday.
 Between her abusive father, selfish stepmother and an arrogant step-aunt, Pooja feels rather badly, but she treasures her lovely little brother Dinesh.
 Pooja tries to befriend Vijay, but Vijay is not interested.
 Her father is a drug smuggler.
-One day, a corrupt police officer Jayanth, kills Pooja's family, including her brother.
+One day, Jayanth, the director of the Narcotics Control Bureau who secretly runs a drug empire, kills Pooja's family, including her brother.
 Vijay decides to accommodate Pooja, and Pooja compels him to teach her his skills as a hitman.
 What transpires later forms the crux of the story.